shubie/trading/docs/design-document.md

  - **Services** :
       -  Service for the trading application exposing HTTP (8080) and gRPC (50057) ports
-      - Service for the postgres database
+      - Service for the TimescaleDB database

  - **ConfigMap** :
       -  app-config containing application configuration in YAML format